Barrie Home Inspections

 Barrie Home Inspections – Pre-Listing Inspection

 In todays Hot Real Estate Market many Home Owners are hesitant to forgo a Home Inspection when involved in “bidding wars” over a property.
-Have a Pre-Listing Home Inspection available to prospective buyers can alleviate their fears and possibily convince them to make an offer.
-This feature can utilmately lead to getting a higher selling price.
+Have a Pre-Listing Home Inspection available to prospective buyers can alleviate their fears and possibly convince them to make an offer.
+This feature can ultimately lead to getting a higher selling price.

 Statistics show that Sellers who get a Pre-Listing Home Inspection get higher selling prices and their homes tend to sell faster.
-First impressions are very important when selling a home, whether its a new paint job or replacing an old air conditioner, the end result gives prospective buyers the impression that the seller maintains the home in good condition.
+First impressions are very important when selling a home, whether it’s a new paint job or replacing an old air conditioner, the end result gives prospective buyers the impression that the seller maintains the home in good condition.
 A couple of thousand dollars difference at the end of negotiations will not affect the sale of a home, but many buyers do not want a house that they will immediately have to start making improvements on.
-For example if your furnace is twenty years old it will soon have to be replaced, this will be pointed out during any home inspection and the buyers will have that fact in the back of their mind when submitting an offer, so why not invest in a new furnace and have that thought in the back of their mind instead.
+For example if your furnace is twenty years old it will soon have to be replaced, this will be pointed out during any home inspection and the buyers will have that fact in the back of their mind when submitting an offer, so why not invest in a new furnace and have a positive impression instead.

 No home is perfect and usually a Home Inspection Report will detail lack of caulking, peeling paint, stuck windows, loose locks, the list can be endless.
 A Pre-Sale Home Inspection allows the Seller to do the required maintenance and make small repairs to shorten the list of deficiencies.
 A long list of minor items may be enough to sway a potential buyer to looking at a more appealing property.

 Types of Home Inspections – List of Services and details of what each type of Home Inspection will do for our client.